 Speak With an Experienced Charleston Workers’ Compensation Lawyer Today

 If you have questions regarding your case, there is no time too soon to speak with an experienced Charleston workers’ compensation lawyer.
-Attorney Trey Harrell formerly worked as a federal prosecutor and has years of experience handling personal injury cases like yours.
+Trey Harrell Auto Accident & Personal Injury Attorney formerly worked as a federal prosecutor and has years of experience handling work injury cases like yours.

 Our legal team offers compassionate and professional representation to help clients access the financial compensation they need after a devastating accident.
 Contact Trey Harrell to schedule your free workers’ compensation case consultation and take the first steps toward recovering the finances you need.